framps/raspiBackupDoc/en/src/backup-config-options.md

 This option can be used to configure a reboot of the backed up system at the end of the backup.

-**Note**: The services that were stopped before the backup are not restarted. restarted.
+**Note**: The services that were stopped before the backup are not restarted.
 This is unnecessary as they are started anyway when the system is restarted.

 | Config option | Default |
 |----------------------------|----------|